InfraArtists/DevOps/06-ansible/07-Roles.md

 - **Conditional Statement**: The `if`...`else` blocks are used to conditionally include parts of the file based on the value of `enable_feature`.

-- **Loops**: The `{% for item in item_list %}` loop iterates over a list of items, allowing you to create repeated sections of the file for each item in the list.
+- **Loops**: The `for` loop iterates over a list of items, allowing you to create repeated sections of the file for each item in the list.

 - **Default Filter**: The `{{ database_host_variable | default('localhost') }}` uses the `default` Jinja2 filter to provide a default value if `database_host_variable` is not defined.